 A continuation of the emphasis on industrial working conditions.
 Students will be assigned projects (requiring use of all previously learned skills and principles) that will familiarize them with many of the specialized fields of drafting.
 Instruction will include the basic methods for layout and detailing assemblies and subassemblies, reading specifications, common materials of fabrication, checking and back-checking drawings, and materials take-offs.
-Drafting room standards of various local Industries will be discussed.
+Drafting room standards af various lacal industries will be discussed.
 Speed and accuracy will be considered of paramount importance.
 Prerequisite: Project Drafting 4.119 or equivalent.

 - 4.150 Welding I (1 Class, 3 Lab Hrs/Wk) Term Units 2 Introduction to welding, cutting, brazing and soldering.
-Includes theory and practice in all areas. - 4.151 Welding II (1 Class, 3 Lab Hrs/Wk) Term Units 2 An advanced course which provides instruction and laboratory practice in the more difficult welding positions and in the use of shielded arc welding machines. - 4.160 Metals Technology (2 Class, 3 Lab Hrs/Wk) Term Units 3 Theory and application of ferric physical metallurgy, basic theory of metals, heat treating, and microscopic analysis. - 4.170 Machine Tool Practices (2 Class, 3 Lab Hrs/Wk) Term Units 3 Fundamentals of precision metal shaping with hand and machine processes.
+Includes theory and practice in all areas. - 4.160 Metals Technology (2 Class, 3 Lab Hrs/Wk) Term Units 3 Theory and application of ferric physical metallurgy, basic theory of metals, heat treating, and microscopic analysis. - 4.170 Machine Tool Practices (2 Class, 3 Lab Hrs/Wk) Term Units 2 Fundamentals of precision metal shaping with hand and machine processes.

-4.202 Mathematics (3 Class, 2 Lab Hrs/Wk)

-A practical review of arithmetic, fundamentals of applied algebra and geometry.
+4.202 Mathematics (3 Class, 2 Lab Hrs/Wk) Term Units 4 A practical review of arithmetic, fundamentals of applied algebra and geometry.

-4.204 Mathematics (3 Class, 2 Lab Hrs/Wk) The application of arithmetic, algebra, geometry and trigonometry to various occupation and industrial problems.
+4.204 Mathematics (3 Class, 2 Lab Hrs/Wk) Term Units 4 The alplication of arithmetic, algebra, geometry and trigonometry to various occupation and industrial problems.

-4.300 Practical Physics (3 Class, 2 Lab Hrs/Wk) Term Units 4

-This is an introductory course in practical physics covering matter, measurements, mechanics, and machines.
+4.300 Practical Physics (3 Class, 2 Lab Hrs/Wk) Term Units 4 This is an introductory course in practical physics covering matter, measurements, mechanics, and machines.
 Laboratory time is provided for demonstrations and experiments to help clarify the principles and procedures covered in class.
-Prerequisite: Mathematics 4,202 should be taken concurrently,
+Prereguisite: Mathematics 4.202 should be taken concurrently.

-4.302 Practical Physics (3 Class, 2 Lab Hrs/Wk)

-This is an introductory course in practical physics covering heat, light, and sound.
-Laboratory time is provided for demonstrations and experiments to help clarify the principles and procedures covered in class, Prerequisite: Mathematics 4,202 or equivalent.
+4.302 Practical Physics (3 Class, 2 Lab Hrs/Wk) Term Units 4 This is an introductory course in practical physics covering heat, light, and sound.

-4.304 Practical Physics (3 Class, 2 Lab Hrs/Wk)

-This is an introductory course in practical physics covering magnetism and electricity.
 Laboratory time is provided for demonstrations and experiments to help clarify the principles and procedures covered in class.
-Prereauisite: Mathematics 4.202 or equivalent.
+Prerequisite: Mathematics 4.202 or equivalent.

-- 5.200 Introduction to Law Enforcement (3 Class Hrs/Wk) Term Units 3 The philosophy and history of law enforcement; overview of crime and police problems; organization and jurisdiction of local, state and federal law enforcement agencies; survey of professional career opportunities, qualifications required, and police ethics. - 5.202 Administration of Justice (3 Class Hrs/Wk) Term Units 3 Review of court systems; procedures from incident to final disposition; principles of constitutional, federal, state and civil laws as they apply to and affect law enforcement. - 5.204 Defensive Tactics (2 Lab Hrs/Wk) Term Units 1 A course designed to teach the rudiments of self-defense and attack.
-Baxing, wrestling, and hand-to-hand combat will be affered. - 5.206 Defensive Tactics (2) Lab Hrs/Wk) A continuation of Defensive Toctics 5.204.

-- 5.208 Criminal Law (3 Class Hrs/Wk) Term Units 3 The structure definitions and the most frequently used section of the Penal Code and other criminal statutes. - 5.210 Traffic Control (2 Class, 3 Lab Hrs/Wk) Term Units 3 Traffic law enforcement, regulation and control, fundamentals of traffic accident investigation: Oregon Motor Vehicle Code.
+- 4.304 Practical Physics (3 Class, 2 Lab Hrs/Wk) Term Units 4 This is an introductory course in practical physics covering magnetism and electricity.
+Laboratory time is provided for demonstrations and experiments to help clarify the principles and procedures covered in class.
+Prerequisite: Mathematics 4.202 or equivalent. - 5.200 Introduction to Law Enforcement (3 Class Hrs/Wk) Term Units 3 The philosophy and history of law enforcement; overview of crime and police problems; organization and jurisdiction of local, state and federal law enforcement agencies; survey of professional career opportunities, qualifications required, and police ethics. - 5.202 Administration of Justice (3 Class Hrs/Wk) Term Units 3 Review of court systems; procedures from incident to final disposition; principles of constitutional, federal, state and civil laws as they apply to and affect law enforcement. - 5.204 Defensive Tactics (2 Lab Hrs/Wk) Term Units 1 A course designed to teach the rudiments of self-defense and attack.
+Boxing, wrestling, and hand-to-hand combat will be offered. - 5.206 Defensive Tactics (2 Lab Hrs/Wk) Term Units 1 A continuation of Defensive Tactics 5.204. - 5.208 Criminal Law (3 Class Hrs/Wk) Term Units 3 The structure definitions and the most frequently used section of the Penal Code and other criminal statutes. - 5.210 Traffic Control (2 Class, 3 Lab Hrs/Wk) Term Units 3 Traffic law enforcement, regulation and control, fundamentals of traffic accident Investigation; Oregon Motor Vehicle Code.